gataky/lorem/README.md

 # Lorem

-Lorem will generate fake data for your primitive variables (int, float, string, ...) and collections (map, slice, array, structs).
-You can also fake custom types and pointers.
-Lorem has a very simple tag system allowing for custom provider registration.
+Lorem generates fake data for primitive variables (e.g., int, float, string) and collections (e.g., map, slice, array, structs).
+It also supports faking custom types and pointers.
+Lorem features a simple tagging system that allows for custom provider registration.

-This project was inspired by (faker)[https://github.com/go-faker/faker] which was very useful to me but I really wanted a way of having reproducible random generations and there wasn't an easy way of achieving that with faker from what I could see.
+This project was inspired by (faker)[https://github.com/go-faker/faker], which I found very useful.
+However, I wanted a way to produce reproducible random generations, and achieving that with faker wasn't straightforward based on my experience.

 # Usage